ZoeyZheng0/ZoeyZheng0.github.io/_pages/personal.md

 - My Chinese name is Wanrong (莞蓉).
 The first character Wan (莞) means smiles and the second character Rong (蓉) means flowers.

 - You can also call me Zoey.
-This name reminds me of a smart and nimble girl, which is pretty like me, so I take it as my English name.
+This name reminds me of a smart and nimble girl, which is pretty like me, so I took it as my English name.

 - I enjoy watching movies and animes during holidays.
 Movies are always my best friends since I was a kid.
 I have watched over 1000 movies.